sensu/sensu-go-workshop/lessons/operator/08/README.md

 1. TODO: Add annotation to an entity?

-## Metrics Collection and Extractions
+## Metrics Collection and Processing

 One common use case for checks is to collect system and service metrics (e.g. cpu, memory, or disk utilization; or api response times).